The Ivey Business School, The Schulich School of Medicine & Dentistry, and the Faculty of Science administer these combined degrees.

 1.5 courses: Biology 2290F/G, 2382B, 2581B.

-All students, including those admitted via the AEO route, must have completed all the admission requirements to the module as well as all the modular courses listed above and Business Administration 2257, prior to acceptance into the first year of the HBA
+All students, including those admitted via the AEO route, must have completed all the Admission Requirements for the Honors Specialization in Medical Sciences module as well as all the modular courses listed above and Business Administration 2257, prior to acceptance into the first year of the HBA.

-Because 4000-level courses (see Year 5 below), offered by the Basic Medical Sciences Departments require certain prerequisites, students must consult with the Medical Sciences counsellor prior to selecting courses for Year 4.
+Because 4000-level courses offered by the Basic Medical Sciences Departments require certain prerequisites, students should consult with the Medical Sciences counsellor or the BMSUE Coordinator prior to selecting courses for Years 4 and 5.

 1.0 course: Medical Sciences 4900F/G, 4930F/G.